BARTONELLA AND CAT SCRATCH DISEASE

 TREATMENT OF THE CAT

-An assortment of antibiotics have been used against Bartonella henselae in cats: azithromycin, amoxicillin, doxycycline, enrofloxacin, erythromycin and probably others.
+An assortment of antibiotics have been used against Bartonella henselae in cats: amoxicillin, doxycycline, enrofloxacin, pradofloxacin and probably others.
 Efficacy has been mixed and Bartonella henselae rapidly becomes resistant to therapy.Treatment is currently recommended for cats showing symptoms of disease; if the goal is to reduce potential for human infection, this is best accomplished with flea control.
 Studies are on-going to determine which antibiotic is best for sick cats.
-Presently, doxycycline is leading the list of recommended medications but this may change.
+It appears concurrent use of at least two antibiotics is associated with the best chance of fully eliminating infection.
+Presently doxycycline with pradofloxacin adding in a week or so later is favored.
+Treatment lasts a minimum of 4-6 weeks.

 PREVENTION OF HUMAN INFECTION: